-The LSU School of Art offers Bachelor of Fine Arts and Master of Fine Arts programs with concentrations in digital art, graphic design, and studio art, and a Master of Arts in Art History.
+The LSU School of Art offers a Bachelor of Art, Bachelor of Fine Arts and Master of Fine Arts programs with concentrations in digital art, graphic design, and studio art, and a Master of Arts in Art History.
 Tracks in studio art include the areas of ceramics, painting & drawing, photography, printmaking, and sculpture.
-The art history program at LSU is interdepartmental: the undergraduate program in liberal arts lives within the College of Humanities & Social Sciences, and the graduate program and art history faculty live within the College of Art & Design’s School of Art.
+The College of Art & Design also offers a Bachelor of Arts in Art and Design, with a concentration in Art History.

 Seeing the Bigger Picture

 It has always been a function of art to provide us with visions that illuminate the past and inspire our futures.
 Artists show us the world as we’ve not seen it before, making the familiar strange, distinguishing that which was undifferentiated, illuminating the dark, and re-enchanting that which has lost meaning.

 The School of Art is among the largest and most comprehensive art schools in the region.
 Our faculty members are accomplished working professionals—artists, designers, and scholars—who represent a diverse range of approaches and areas of expertise.
 Yet, they share a commitment to developing the vision and understanding that their students will need to succeed in a world of accelerating cultural change and technological innovation.